VictorWong123/Orbits/README.md

 # Orbit — Personal Relationship Manager

 Orbit is a private "digital brain" for keeping track of the people in your life.
 For each person you add, you can record facts (preferences, interests, notes) and upcoming events (plans, appointments, reminders).
+Works offline with localStorage and syncs to the cloud when you sign in.

 ## Features